AleoNet/welcome/documentation/contribute/00_contribution_guidelines.md

 For more details, visit the [Concepts](../concepts) section to explore Aleo’s architecture and features.

 ## Help improve our ecosystem
+### Proposing an ARC
 Have ideas on development standards or protocol improvements?
+Follow these steps to propose an Aleo Request for Comments (ARC):

-Share them in the `#loose-thoughts` channel on our [Discord](https://discord.gg/aleo) to start a discussion.
-When you're ready to propose a new idea, head to [ARCs discussions on GitHub](https://github.com/AleoNet/ARCs/discussions) to create a proposal and gather community feedback before proceeding to vote for acceptance.
+1. Share your idea in the `#loose-thoughts` channel on our [Discord](https://discord.gg/aleo) as a new thread.
+2. The governance bot will add thumbs up and down emoji reactions to your thread to gather community feedbacks.
+3. If your idea receives more than 20 thumbs up reactions:
+   - Create a new discussion in the [ARCs GitHub Discussions](https://github.com/AleoNet/ARCs/discussions) to formalize your proposal.
+   - Run the `/propose` command in the Discord thread to initiate the governance bot, which will:
+     - Create an official proposal on the Aleo Governance website
+     - Create a post in the `#proposals` channel with details of your proposal to continue discussion and a link to the governance website
+4. As the author, you can edit your proposal through the Aleo Governance Interface and update the GitHub discussion accordingly.
+5. The community will then discuss your proposal in the `#proposals` channel and in the GitHub discussion.
+6. Finally, the community will vote on your proposal for approval.

+This process ensures that ideas are thoroughly discussed and vetted by the community before becoming official ARCs.

+For more details and a visual guide of this process, please refer to [here](https://hackmd.io/@edsammy2/ByTN2Rqk0#/).

 <!-- markdown-link-check-disable -->
+### Contributing to the Aleo stacks
 Every stack that forms Aleo is open-sourced and welcomes contributions of all kinds including [this documentation](./documentation_contribute).
-Each stack has specific contribution guidelines, which are provided below for easy reference:
+Each stack has its own specific contribution guidelines, which are provided below for easy reference:
 - [DevDocs](./documentation_contribute) - This developer documentation
 - [Leo](https://docs.leo-lang.org/leo/resources#contributing) - Rust-based DSL to write programs on Aleo
 - [Provable SDK](https://github.com/ProvableHQ/sdk/tree/testnet3/sdk) - Javascript/Typescript tools for creating zero knowledge apps